 Congratulations to the 42 SPGS students who were recently invited to membership in the prestigious Phi Beta Kappa for the 2015-2016 academic year.

 Editor's note: This story is part of our back-to-school spotlight on notable incoming students.
+The series will run during the first two weeks of the fall semester.

 Although the Fall Semester hasn’t started yet, SPGS students enrolled in the Early Start Program are already on campus learning.
 Incoming freshman in the program get a head s